By Rachel Torres · Updated May 17, 2026 · 10 min read

 How to Get Your Veterans Access Pass

-Option 1: Order Online (Recommended)
+Option 1: Order Online or Get Digital Pass

 Veterans can order the Access Pass online at store.usgs.gov/pass.
 The online process requires proof of military service.
 Accepted documentation includes: